-Start your year off right with a 52 Week Savings Challenge!
+Start today off right, with a 52 Week Savings Challenge!

-With a new year right around the corner, now would be the perfect time to jump on board and give a 52 Week Money Challenge a try.
+Today is the perfect time to jump on board and give a 52 Week Money Savings Challenge a try.

-Not only are money challenges a great way to start a new year, but they also are a great way to train yourself for financial success.
+Money challenges are a great way to train yourself for financial success.
 Being able to limit your spending, create a budget, or save more money than a previous year is a step in the right direction.

 If you’re sick and tired of your current money situation or just ready to flip a new leaf, a 52 Week Challenge to save money is a great place to start.